inkognitro/react-redux-saga-boilerplate/README.md

 Tests are organized as follow:
 - The file suffix `.test.ts` is required
 - A unit test is placed next to the tested file.
 As an example the unit test for `foo/bar/baz.ts` is `/foo/bar/baz.unit.test.ts`.
-- A integration test for encapsulated module behaviour (e.g. toaster), is placed inside the module folder.
+- An integration test for encapsulated module behaviour (e.g. toaster), is placed inside the module folder.
 As an example `/src/Common/Domain/Toaster/Saga/Callables/ShowMessageHandling.integration.test.ts`.
 - Integration tests for behaviour over multiple modules should be placed in the `tests` directory (e.g. `[rootDir]/tests/Common/Foo/Bar.integration.test.ts`).

 As you can see, unit tests always have the suffix `.unit.test.ts`, integration tests the suffix `.integration.test.ts`.
-Read another [smart article](https://medium.com/@JeffLombardJr/organizing-tests-in-jest-17fc431ff850) about testing structure.
+Read an [smart article](https://medium.com/@JeffLombardJr/organizing-tests-in-jest-17fc431ff850) about testing structure.

 I think, because snapshot tests are expected to fail with every UI change, they are completely useless for TDD.
 In my opinion, tests are here to develop faster and especially to prevent unwanted bugs.